microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ### Differences Between Type Aliases and Interfaces

-Type aliases and interfaces are very similar, and in many cases you can choose between them freely.
+Type aliases and interfaces are very similar, and in many cases, you can choose between them freely.
 Almost all features of an `interface` are available in `type`, the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable.

 <table class='full-width-table'>